krokedil/klarna-payments-for-woocommerce/readme.txt

 * A SSL Certificate is required.

 == Changelog ==
+= 2021.06.16    - version 2.5.1 =
+* Fix           - Fixed the logging of AJAX errors.
+Should no longer be logged as [object, Object].

 = 2021.06.16    - version 2.5.0 =
 * Feature       - Added support to have Klarna Payments working on a combined cart and checkout page.
 * Fix           - Fixed an issue with pay for order causing it to not work.